awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-register-lbs-with-asg.md

   --max-size 5 --min-size 1 --desired-capacity 2
 ```

-## Next Steps<a name="as-lbs-app-next-steps"></a>
+## Next steps<a name="as-lbs-app-next-steps"></a>

 Now that you have completed this tutorial, you can learn more:
 + You can configure your Auto Scaling group to use a scaling policy to automatically increase or decrease the number of instances as the demand on your instances changes\.
 This allows the group to handle changes in the amount of traffic that your application receives\.
-For more information, see [Target Tracking Scaling Policies](as-scaling-target-tracking.md)\.
+For more information, see [Target tracking scaling policies](as-scaling-target-tracking.md)\.
-+ If you would like to learn how to create automated schedules for scaling, [Scheduled Scaling](schedule_time.md) provides an introduction to scheduling an Auto Scaling group to scale using one\-time or recurring scaling actions\.
++ If you would like to learn how to create automated schedules for scaling, [Scheduled scaling](schedule_time.md) provides an introduction to scheduling an Auto Scaling group to scale using one\-time or recurring scaling actions\.
 + You can configure your Auto Scaling group to use Elastic Load Balancing health checks\.
 If you enable load balancer health checks and an instance fails the health checks, the Auto Scaling group considers the instance unhealthy and replaces it\.
-For more information, see [Adding ELB Health Checks](as-add-elb-healthcheck.md)\.
+For more information, see [Adding ELB health checks](as-add-elb-healthcheck.md)\.
 + You can expand your application to an additional Availability Zone in the same AWS Region to increase fault tolerance in the event of a service disruption\.
 For more information, see [Adding an Availability Zone](as-add-availability-zone.md)\.

-## Clean Up Your AWS Resources<a name="as-lbs-app-clean-up"></a>
+## Clean up your AWS resources<a name="as-lbs-app-clean-up"></a>

 You've now successfully completed the tutorial\.
 To avoid unnecessary charges to your account for resources that you aren't using, you should clean up the resources that you created just for this tutorial\.
-For step\-by\-step instructions, see [Deleting Your Auto Scaling Infrastructure](as-process-shutdown.md)\.
+For step\-by\-step instructions, see [Deleting your Auto Scaling infrastructure](as-process-shutdown.md)\.